This post may contain affiliate links. See our disclosure policy for details.

 Music – SQUILT

-I’m using two different programs for art this year – an Online Unit Study from Techie Homeschool Mom and projects from Chalk Pastel, You Are an Artist.
-I’m excited to work on a few art projects together and talk about what art is, visit museums, and see real art.
+I’m using Chalk Pastel, You Are an Artist for art this year.
+I’m excited to work on a few art projects, talk about what art is, visit museums, and see real art.
 Last year we spent so much time just working on crafts and motor control.
 This year we get to explore!

-That about wraps it up!
-I’m so excited to really get into first grade.
-It was my favorite grade level to teach, and I just love this age.
+That about wraps it up.
+I’m so excited to get into first grade.
+It was my favorite grade level to teach back when I was a teacher, and I just love this age!